Hazardous Materials Management - Prevention

-HMM team members regularly inspect tank cars moving on the Union Pacific network to ensure safe transportation.
+Hazardous material team members are regionally based throughout Union Pacific's footprint, and the designated emergency contacts and Qualified individuals are identified per location.
+Our hazardous material team members regularly inspect tank cars moving on the Union Pacific network to ensure safe transportation.
 Here's how the team makes that happen:

-- All U.S. Department of Transportation-defined "hazmat employees" are required to be trained in the safe handling of hazardous materials.
+- U.S. Department of Transportation-defined "hazmat employees" are required to be trained in the safe handling of hazardous materials.